carreter/carreter.github.io/content/posts/rosalind/001-intro.md

 +++
 draft = false
 date = 2024-11-05T13:09:08-05:00
-title = "Intro + Counting DNA Nucleotides" description = "What is ROSALIND?
+title = "Intro + counting DNA nucleotides" description = "What is ROSALIND?
 Why are we solving problems off of it (in Go, no less!)?
-Come find out as we solve the first problem in the series!" tags = ["bioinformatics", "go"] categories = ["tutorials"] series = ["rosalind"]
+Come find out as we solve the first problem in the series!" tags = ["bioinformatics", "go"] categories = ["tutorials"] series = ["rosalind"] params.seriesentry = 1
 +++

 ## Introduction